 How can I contact a Master of Wine?

 Many Masters of Wine give their contact details in the Meet the Masters of Wine section.
-If you need to reach someone who does not provide a contact within their profile, please contact the executive office where a message can be passed on.
+If you need to reach someone who does not provide a contact, please use the "Email xxx at home/at work" link within their profile.
+Your message and contact details will be sent to them directly via the browser.
 The Institute does not give out members' details without their prior authorisation.

 How many Masters of Wine are women?

-There have been 93 female Masters of Wine.
-The study programme and examination have always been open to both women and men, and Sarah Morphew Stephen MW became the first female Master of Wine in 1970.
+There are currently 118 female Masters of Wine.
+The Study Programme and Examination have always been open to both women and men, and Sarah Morphew Stephen MW became the first female Master of Wine in 1970.
 1979 was the first year that equal numbers of women and men passed, and in 2001 more women than men became MWs for the first time.
-In 2002 Meg Brodtmann MW became the 50th female Master of Wine.
-In both 2011 and 2012 there were more women than men amongst the new Masters of Wine.
+In 2014 and 2015 there were more women than men among the new Masters of Wine.

 How many Masters of Wine are based outside the UK?

-There are 116 Masters of Wine living and working outside the UK, the majority of whom are not British.
-However, there are also Masters of Wine working within the UK who are originally from Africa, North and South America, Australasia, Asia, and elsewhere in Europe.
+There are 151 Masters of Wine living and working outside the UK, the vast majority of whom are not British.
+Furthermore, the 205 UK-based Masters of Wine include a great deal of diversity as many of them are originally from Africa, North and South America, Australasia, Asia, and elsewhere in Europe.

 When and how did the Institute start?

 In 1953, the Vintners' Company, based in London, resurrected the qualification Master of Wine by setting an exam to measure professional excellence in the wine trade.
 Six of the 21 people sitting the exam passed it, and became Masters of Wine.
 Two years later, in 1955, these individuals founded the Institute of Masters of Wine.